Migrants, Police Clash Again on Greek-Turkish Border

-Clashes erupted anew on the Greek-Turkish border Friday as migrants attempted to push through into Greece, while the European Union's foreign ministers held an emergency meeting to discuss the situation on the border and in Syria, where Turkish troops are fighting.
+Clashes between Greek riot police and migrants attempting to cross the border from Turkey erupted anew Friday as European Union foreign ministers held an emergency meeting to discuss the situation on the Turkey-Greece border and in Syria, where Turkish troops are fighting.

-Turkey's interior minister said Thursday that the government planned to deploy 1,000 special operations police on its side of the border to prevent Greek authorities from forcing back migrants who managed to cross.
+Turkey's interior minister said Thursday that the government planned to deploy 1,000 special operations police to prevent Greek authorities from forcing back migrants who managed to cross.

 After months of threats, Turkish President Recep Tayyip Erdogan has said his country will no longer be the gatekeeper for Europe.
 He has demanded Europe shoulder more of the burden of caring for refugees, although the European Union insists it is abiding by a deal in which it disbursed billions of euros in refugee aide in return for Turkey keeping Europe=bound migrants and refugees on its soil.